muguira-james/muguira-james.github.io/_posts/2018-10-25-Using-Express-to-serve-a-React-JS-app.md

 + Getting a simple express server working on your computer
 + Enhancing the React App to fetch data from a server
-+ Enhancing the server again to add mongodb

 There are many tutorials on the web that describe the process of creating a React app.
 There are also numerous articles that walk through creating apps with Express.
-The main contrbution here will be demonstrating how to go from development to production with an existing React app.
+The main contribution here will be demonstrating how to go from development to production with an existing React app.
 The production version of the React app will be served by Express.

 ## Setup Node and Express